 Professionally-installed window film helps block damaging UVA and UVB rays that cause skin cancer and premature aging.

-May is Skin Cancer Awareness Month, and Madico® Window Films today is reminding consumers and businesses about the significant protection that residential and commercial window films can provide by blocking as much as 99 percent of the sun’s harmful UV rays.
-While it’s understood that taking sun safety precautions is important outside, such as applying sunscreen, many people don’t realize the potential damage UV rays can cause to the skin indoors.
+May is Skin Cancer Awareness Month and Madico® is reminding the public of the significant protection that residential and commercial window films can provide by blocking as much as 99 percent of the sun’s harmful UV rays.
+While it’s understood that taking sun safety precautions is important outside, such as applying sunscreen, many people don’t realize the potential damage UV rays can cause to the skin while indoors.

 - Sun damage causes 90% of all premature skin aging and wrinkles

-Madico’s window film can help protect all those prone to direct sunlight, whether it be a summer road trip, or sitting at a desk next to a window.
-Window film can also help protect car upholstery and home furnishings from fading, as well as cut down heat within the home, which can reduce air conditioning expenses.
+Madico window film offers protection from direct sunlight and damaging UV rays, whether it be through car windows during a summer road trip or sitting at a desk next to a window while at the office.
+Window film can also help protect car upholstery and furnishings from fading, as well as cut down heat within the home, which can reduce air conditioning expenses.

 Learn more about how window film can help protect you skin by visiting the The Skin Cancer Foundation’s website.